Perspective | This Nationals spring has been filled with happy returns. Now let’s see if they last.

 The only question — ever — about Strasburg is whether he’ll be found on the mound or the injured list.
 Now, he’s on the mound.
 Just let him build his pitch count slowly.

-Many veteran lefties have been effective with the kind of stuff Lester’s shown in Florida — 86-to-90 mph fastballs and cutters on hitters’ hands, plus a big curve and a change that he seems to have saved for his dotage.
+Many veteran lefties have been effective with the kind of stuff Lester has shown in Florida — 86-to-90 mph fastballs and cutters on hitters’ hands, plus a big curve and a change he seems to have saved for his dotage.

 Can he be like Aníbal Sánchez in 2019 (30 starts, 3.85 ERA)?
 Let’s not go that far.
 But Lester’s career-long durability and grit make him look like a twice-through-the-order southpaw who may need quick hooks in spots where managers have left him in the last 15 years.